Welcome to an FCPX toolbox lesson from Pixel Film Studios.

 From masking tools to stage lights, the FCPX toolbox can quickly and easily create looks that would otherwise not be possible in Final Cut Pro X.

-Make it the same length.
+Make them the same length.

 Now it’s time to position and scale our Picture-In-Picture frame.

-Select the tool in the timeline.
+Select the clip in the timeline.

-Now for some Additional Information.
+Now for some Final Touches.